|Managing an Increase in Outbound Vote-by-Mail Ballots

 Please be advised that the Affidavit of Circulator page does not need to be notarized.
 A circulator would still need to Print and Sign their name and include their address.

 Completed nominating petitions may be submitted in person or electronically by either facsimile or email and must be received by 4:00 pm on July 7, 2020.
 If the petition is submitted electronically, no hard copy is required to be submitted.

 Effective immediately as a measure to mitigate the spread of COVID-19, nominating petitions for FEDERAL AND STATE OFFICES can be emailed to the following email addresses or faxed to the number listed below.

-If you are a candidate running for a County office, you must provide your petition to your County Clerk.
+If you are an for Independent candidate running for a County or Municipal office, you must provide your petition to your County Clerk.

 Please only send petitions for FEDERAL AND STATE OFFICES to the below email addresses: